dotnet/csharplang/proposals/low-level-struct-improvements.md

 <a name="ref-fields-escape"></a>

-To accomplish this the span safety rules will be changed as follows.
-First for the constructor of a `ref struct` that directly contains a `ref field`:
+To accomplish this the span safety rules for method invocation will be changed.
+The method invocation rules presently state:

+> An rvalue resulting from a method invocation e1.M(e2, ...) is *safe-to-escape* from the smallest of the following scopes:
+> 1. The entire enclosing method
+> 2. The *safe-to-escape* of all argument expressions (including the receiver)

+The change will be in how the *safe-to-escape* scope is calculated for arguments of method invocation when the return type is a ref-like type.
+The updated rule will read as follows:

+> When the rvalue is a ref-like type then *safe-to-escape* scope of arguments will be changed when they line up with a parameter marked as `[RefFieldEscapes]`
-- If the constructor is annotated with `[RefFieldEscapes]` then `ref` fields can be initialized with any value that has *ref-safe-to-escape* to the *calling method*
+> 1. When the argument is itself a parameter marked `[RefFieldEscapes]` it will be *calling method*
-- Else `ref` fields can only be initialized with known heap values.

-These rules ensure that the caller can understand when constructors will or will not capture parameters by `ref`.

-Next the rules for method invocation will change as follows when the target method is annotated with `[RefFieldEscapes]`:
-- If the current method is not annotated with `[RefFieldEscapes]` then
-    - If all arguments have a *ref-safe-to-escape* scope of *heap* then the *safe-to-escape* scope of the return is to the *calling method*
+> 2. When the argument is a known heap location it will be *calling method*
-    - Else the *safe-to-escape* scope is to the *current method*
+> 3. Else it will be *current method*
-- Else the *safe-to-escape* scope of the return is the minimum of
-    - The existing *safe-to-escape* calculation for method invocation
-    - All of the *ref-safe-to-escape* values of `ref`, `in` and `out` arguments

-The design of `[RefFieldEscape]` will be discussed in detail [later in the proposal](#reffieldescapes).
+The rules for `ref` field assignment will be discussed in detail [later on](#ref-field-reassignment) the doc.
+For now readers only need to know constructors can initialize `ref` fields with parameters marked as `[RefFieldEscape]` or known heap locations.

 Let's examine these rules in the context of samples to better understand their impact and how they maintain the required compat considerations.